Tuffyk/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 6.
 Displays the third line of the file iacta
 Task 7.
 Creates a file wit the given name and content Task 8. writes the result of the command ls -la
+Task 9. duplicates the last line of the file iacta